Bot Platform: Facebook MessengerConsidering how bots play into the big picture for Messenger

 So it’s clear that Facebook is building out customer service functionality within Messenger as a way to enmesh businesses.
 If you’re the primary mechanism of contact between a business and its customers, and you can provide all kinds of data analysis services that increase the strategic value of the data that’s in the system, you’re in a pretty powerful position.

 Maybe you offer businesses an “Enterprise Customer Service” package.
-Or maybe you just use the lock-in to sell even more advertising products
+Or maybe you just use the lock-in to sell even more advertising products to companies:

 Not only could absorbing formerly clumsy customer-to-business communication drive platform lock-in, it could give Facebook valuable insight into commerce.
 The more Facebook knows about what you buy and what businesses you interact with, the better it can target its ads and tune its News Feed content.